Summary

 Referral of Complaints to the VGPB

 DGS aims to resolve all complaints made by suppliers to the satisfaction of all parties.
-When complaints cannot be resolved between DGS and a supplier, the supplier has the option to refer their complain to the VGPB.
+When complaints cannot be resolved between DGS and a supplier, the supplier has the option to refer their complaint to the VGPB.

 Complaints Management